jhallen/usb-i2c-adapters/README.md

 ![cp2112-write.png](cp2112-write.png)

-Zoomed in, you can see the 100 MHz:
+Zoomed in, you can see that SCL is running at 100 KHz:

 ![cp2112-write-zoomed.png](cp2112-write-zoomed.png)